From banning tech to ending sister-city ties, US states have at least 240 anti-China proposals

 “Either the United States or China is going to lead the world in the next few decades,” Arkansas Gov. Sarah Huckabee Sanders said after successfully pushing a wide-ranging “Communist China Defense” package into law.
 “For me, I want it to be the U.S.”

 The push started well before President Donald Trump imposed 145% tariffs on China, but his posture is encouraging state officials, particularly fellow Republicans.
-Sanders said her efforts compliment Trump's trade policies.
+Sanders said her efforts complement Trump's trade policies.

 Anti-China proposals have been introduced this year in at least 41 states, but mostly in GOP-controlled legislatures, according to an Associated Press analysis using the bill-tracking software Plural.